statgen/csg-python/python.md

 ## Know which shell you are using

 For our cluster, you may be using either <span style='color: darkorange'>bash</span> or <span style='color: #663399'>tcsh</span> shell.
-To check which you are using, do:
+To check which you are using, run:

 ```bash
 echo $SHELL